 Presently, these newsletters are emailed to participants daily during these meetings.
-Shortly after the meetings conclude, participants will receive a Diabetes monograph in the mail.
-The most current newsletters and monographs are available in the right column of this page.
+Shortly after the meetings conclude, participants will receive a Diabetes monograph via email.
+The most current newsletters and monographs are available in the left column of this page.
 Upon successful completion of the Diabetes quiz, physicians can earn up to 5.0 AMA PRA Category 1 creditsTM.

 To begin receiving the FREE monograph and newsletters, please click here.

 This program seeks to provide physicians with the latest and most important information presented at recent scientific meetings.
 Unfortunately, despite the valuable information that can be gained at these conferences, the majority of practicing physicians are unable to attend them.
 And, given the size and scope of these meetings, attendees often miss data presentations of interest to them.
 Therefore, programs designed to disseminate information from these meetings on a timely basis to physicians who either cannot attend the conference or who miss some of the presentations fulfill an educational need that would otherwise not be met.

 At the conclusion of this program, the participant should be able to:

 - Explain the pathogenesis of Type 2 diabetes, especially the coexisting roles of insulin resistance and insulin secretion.

 - Describe the evolving cellular mechanisms associated with beta cell failure, the progression of diabetes, and its complications.